Sanderchriss/GitPresentationTest/README.md

 4. Resolve the conflict locally, commit, and push the resolution.
 5. GitHub Actions will confirm if the conflict is resolved.

-## Getting Started
-- Fork this repo.
-- Follow the instructions for each task in the order provided.